ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 One of the longest and most elaborate Greek myths, the story of Jason and the Argonauts featured an ensemble cast of heroes from many other Greek legends.

 The son of King Aeson of Iolcus, who was overthrown by his treacherous brother Pelias, the infant Jason escaped death after his mother lied about him being still-born.
-Years later, when confronted by a grown-up Jason, Pelias demanded the legendary Golden Fleece in exchange for his abdication, a frightful task to which Jason readily agreed.
+Years later, when a grown-up Jason confronted Pelias, the usurper demanded the legendary Golden Fleece in exchange for his abdication.
+Though the task was considered as impossible, Jason agreed.

 To locate and retrieve the fleece, Jason them assembled a large crew of legendary heroes, members of which included Heracles, Orpheus, Peleus, Castor and Pollux (Gemini), etc. He also commissioned the shipwright Argus to construct a magnificent ship to facilitate their journey.
 On completion, the vessel was named the Argo and blessed by none other than Hera, Queen of the Greek Gods.
 Hera, at that point, proudly considered Jason as her personal champion.

 Jason and his Argonauts subsequently encountered many tribulations and disasters on their way to Colchis, where the Golden Fleece was.
 Surviving reasonably, their final task was to complete three challenges by Aeetes, the ruler of Colchis.
-To assist Jason, Hera convinced Aphrodite, Goddess of Love, to make Aeetes' daughter Medea fall in love with Jason.
+To assist Jason, Hera convinced Aphrodite, Goddess of Love, to enchant Aeetes' daughter, Medea, into falling in love with Jason.
 Through the assistance of Medea's magical abilities, Jason succeeded in all three tasks and claimed the fleece.
-Jason, the Argonauts, and Medea then fled Colchis hurriedly when an enraged Aeetes renegaded on his promise.
+His Argonauts and him, and Medea, then hurriedly fled from Colchis when an enraged Aeetes renegaded on his promise.

 As for Jason, he survived Medea’s revenge unscathed.
 Years later, he would have another son too.
 However, by breaking his vow of love to Medea, he permanently lost the favor of Hera, who was the Greek Goddess of Matrimony.
 Jason ultimately died lonely and unhappy.
 While sleeping under the rotting remains of the Argo, the stern fell on him, crushing the aged hero to death.